sandersn/sandersn.github.io/ai-in-language-services.md

 This is a summary of my AI work on the Typescript team.
 I've been looking for useful applications of AI to make it easier to write Typescript code.
-Along the way I've tried a lot of things and come up with a language-centric picture of the value of current-generation AIs.
+Along the way I've tried a lot of things and come up with an opinion of how best to use current-generation AIs for language services.

 ## Value

-One of my basic assumptions, backed up by some experience, is that a chat interface is not the best interface for coding.
+One of my basic assumptions, informed by experience with copilot and chatgpt, is that a chat interface is not the best interface for coding.
-It works well enough for high-level, discrete tasks, but is too much work for simple things -- the things that an LLM is most likely to get right.
-Today, all programmers are new to working with AI.
-They're going to do best with tools they're familiar with at first: in this case I'm thinking of completions and refactors, which the IDE suggests instead of being queried for.

-Even though they're packaged in a chat interface currently, LLMs are good at a number of tasks.
+It's a decent starting point for sizable, discrete tasks, but most of the time people don't break down tasks discretely in their head.
+They just want help with the next step, and the next step is usually "writing code".
+Fortunately, our tools are designed to make writing code easy.
+It's a matter of re-packaging LLMs from their chat interface into a form that our editors can use, and that our users are familiar with: completions, refactors and code fixes, for example.

+Packaged this way, LLMs complement Devdiv's existing tools quite well.
+Specifically, they're good at "creative" tasks (well, generative, at least), where our tools are good at tasks with a single right answer.
+(This is true all the way down to single-line fixes, and the AI has a good chance of guessing right in tasks this small.)
-Specifically, they're good at "creative" tasks (generative, actually), from simple to complex.
-But they're just generating code with no way to check it, and no reference to an explicit semantics.
+But they're just generating code with no explicit reference to semantics, and no way to check its correctness.
-Fortunately, the tools we already have complement this perfectly: they're not creative, but they encode and check language semantics.

-TODO: I don't even consider augmenting our existing tools' *internals* by consulting an LLM.
-The modes of reasoning are too different and LLMs are the complex thing -- they'd have to bridge to the logical reasoning of our tools.
+Good news!
+Devdiv is full of checkers: language services, linters, test harnesses, etc.
+We can automatically check LLM output in number of ways as soon as it's generated.

-We have an immediate opportunity to augment our existing tools with LLMs, re-using their interface.
+So my approach has been to augment our existing tools with LLMs, re-using the existing interface.
-LLMs can provide the appearance of creativity that our tools are missing.
+This gives our tools the appearance of creativity that they've been missing.
-(Or they can choose between possible solutions with far more context than our existing tools can.)
-And, especially for simple tasks, their output is easy to check with our existing tools.

-That's why the features and history I describe below focus on augmenting existing tools and ways of working.
+Then all the usual checks can be run on the output of the LLM.

 ## Shipped Features